PassWeaver API

 Install and run

-In order to be able to install PassWeaver API, you need:
+In order to be able to install PassWeaver API:

-Download the source, and install all dependencies with npm:
+Download the source at this link, and install all dependencies with npm:

 npm install